hiteshnarayan/hiteshnarayan.github.io/_pages/about.md

 My work focused on large-scale social media data collection and the analysis of political discourse during the 2024 U.S.
 Presidential Election.

-Previously, I worked at [Genpact](https://www.genpact.com/) as a Business Analyst, focusing on business intelligence.
+Previously, I worked at [Genpact](https://www.genpact.com/) as a Data Analyst, focusing on business intelligence.
 I streamlined enterprise reporting workflows across multiple business units and contributed to automation initiatives for operations at scale.